DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Experiments

 \subsection{Ablation Studies}

-To further assess the effectiveness of our network, we perform ablation studies on its core components, including Orthogonal Suppression and Prior Alignment.
+To further assess the effectiveness of our network, we perform ablation studies on its core components.
 The corresponding results are shown in Table \ref{tab:Ablation}.
-Compared with the baseline, our method achieves 17.7\% and 29.2\% improvements in accuracy on the GenImage \cite{zhu2024genimage} and AIGIBench \cite{li2025artificial} datasets, respectively.
+Compared with the baseline, our method achieves 17.7\% and 29.2\% improvements in accuracy on the AIGCDetectBench and AIGIBench datasets, respectively.
 This demonstrates that our method substantially enhances CLIP’s ability to extract more generalizable artifact representations for universal AI-generated image detection.
 Moreover, the inclusion of any single component yields measurable performance gains, further demonstrating the effectiveness of our approach in addressing the challenges of catastrophic forgetting.
 More ablation studies are shown in \cref{sec:Confirmatory} of the Appendix.